dmitryro/celery-docker-redis-mysql/api/README.md

      time processed.

 # Marchmallow
-   Marchmallow is a Python module alowwing to serialize data into JSON It uses schemas defined based on fields that need to be rendered - here we use it with Record model and construct schema out of model.
+   Marchmallow is a Python module alowing to serialize data into JSON It uses schemas defined based on fields that need to be rendered - here we use it with Record model and construct schema out of model.

-   = file `models.py`
+   - file `models.py`
    - Schemas: RecordSchema created out of Record model to render JSON.

 # Databases